-- ii for specialist services such as are provided by solicitors, accountants, surveyors and planning consultants; by legal professionals acting in disputes; - III for work to be executed or goods or materials to be supplied which consist of repairs to or parts for existing machinery or equipment or plant; - II. for work to be executed or goods or materials to be supplied which constitute an extension of an existing contract by the council; - III. for additional audit work of the external auditor up to an estimated value of £500 (in excess of this sum the Clerk shall act after consultation with the Chairman and Vice Chairman of council); - IV. for goods or materials proposed to be purchased which are proprietary articles and / or are only sold at a fixed price. - b) Where it is intended to enter into a contract exceeding £15,000. in value for the supply of goods or materials or for the execution of works or specialist services other than such goods, materials, works or specialist services as are excepted as set out in paragraph (a) the Clerk shall invite tenders from at least three firms. - c) When applications are made to waive financial regulations relating to contracts to enable a price to be negotiated without competition the reason shall be embodied in a recommendation to the council. - d) Any invitation to tender shall state the general nature of the intended contract and the Clerk shall obtain the necessary technical assistance to prepare a specification in appropriate cases.
+- a) Every contract shall comply with these Financial Regulations, and no exceptions shall be made otherwise than in an emergency provided that this regulation need not apply to contracts which relate to items (I) to (VI) below: - i) for the supply of gas, electricity, water, sewerage and telephone services; - ii) for specialist services such as are provided by legal professionals acting in disputes; - for work to be executed or goods or materials to be supplied which consist of repairs to or parts for existing machinery or equipment or plant; - iv) for work to be executed or goods or materials to be supplied which constitute an extension of an existing contract by the Council; - v) for additional audit work of the external auditor up to an estimated value of £500 (in excess of this sum the Clerk shall act after consultation with the Chair and Vice Chair of Council); - vi) for goods or materials proposed to be purchased which are proprietary articles and / or are only sold at a fixed price. - b) Where it is intended to enter into a contract exceeding £21,000 in value for the supply of goods or materials or for the execution of works or specialist services other than such goods, materials, works or specialist services as are excepted as set out in paragraph (a) the Clerk shall invite tenders from at least three firms. - c) When applications are made to waive financial regulations relating to contracts to enable a price to be negotiated without competition the reason shall be embodied in a recommendation to the Council. - d) Any invitation to tender shall state the general nature of the intended contract and the Clerk shall obtain the necessary technical assistance to prepare a specification in appropriate cases.
 The invitation shall in addition state that tenders must be addressed to the Clerk in the ordinary course of post.
 Each tendering firm shall be supplied with a specifically